-TSI, a wholly-owned subsidiary of TPI that owns and operates the 300-MW net (2x150MW net) CFB coal-fired power plant located in Davao City and Sta.
-Cruz, Davao del Sur, was granted a Provisional Authority to Operate ("PAO"), which was initially valid from 1 September 2020 until 31 August 2021.
-The PAO is set to be extended by ERC effective 1 September 2021 in view of the additional requirements requested by ERC for the Certificate of Compliance.
-The PAO was extended by ERC effective 1 September 2022.
+TSI, a wholly-owned subsidiary of TPI that owns and operates the 300-MW net (2x150MW net) circulated fluidized bed ("CFB") coal-fired power plant located in Davao City and Sta.
+Cruz, Davao del Sur, was granted a Provisional Authority to Operate ("PAO"), which is valid from 01 September 2021 until 31 August 2022, pending completion of requirements for ERC's Certificate of Compliance.